szaiser/pym8190a/README.md

 ##### `master_awg` and `master_trigger_channel`

 There always exists one master AWG which triggers n=0..N slave AWGs.
 If n=0, you do not need these settings.
-The syncmarker of channel `master_trigger_channel` of the master AWG `master_awg` awg gives the trigger for the slave AWGs.
+The syncmarker of channel `master_trigger_channel` of the master AWG `master_awg` gives the trigger for the slave AWGs.

 ### Optional settings